leondutoit/pg-need-to-know/notes.md

 ## IP
-- add test to ensure we cannot drop internal roles (for users and groups)
-- add asserts to test_group_delete for tighter checks
 - add tests for audit log table
 - describe audit log table in readme
+- consider how and who to give access to audit logs

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html
 - implement user_groups
 - implement user_list (list all users)
 - logging table
+- add test to ensure we cannot drop internal roles (for users and groups)
+- add asserts to test_group_delete for tighter checks

 ## TODO:
 - review table and view ownership